Information Security Policy

 9. ENTRY INTO FORCE

-Text approved by the Executive Committee on 1 July 2021
+Approved by the Executive Committee on 14 September 2024.

 Its entry into force repeals any other Policy that existed for such purposes, in addition to its publication on the corporate Intranet.